Wait, what? Yes, that’s right. I believe New York is the most mindful place on earth.

 From off-the-grid to on-the-grid

 Monasteries, retreat centers, hermitages and other places designed for intentional mindfulness practice are often situated in remote areas surrounded by nature.
-They provide a structure that allow one to go off-the-grid.
+They provide a structure that allows one to go off-the-grid.
 I’ve been fortunate to have the means and time to visit many such places over the years and have enjoyed these supportive environments.

 I have found that it is easy (as much as going inside oneself can be referred to easy) to meditate on top of a mountain or in a quiet cave (which I have not yet done).
 Try learning to meditate in the middle of Times Square, while riding the subway or in line at Starbucks.